InfTkm/ethereum-lab1/README.md

  ```
  Take the suggested defaults.

- c) From the project directory, run the command
+ c.
+From the project directory, run the command

   ```sh